Background pattern

 If you take more Nebivolol ratiopharm than you should

-If you have accidentally taken an overdose of this medication, consult your doctor, pharmacist, or call the Toxicological Information Service, phone 91 562 04 20 indicating the medication and the amount taken.
-The most frequent symptoms and signs of a nebivolol overdose are a very slow heart rate (bradycardia), low blood pressure with a risk of fainting (hypotension), breathing difficulties like asthma (bronchospasm), and acute heart failure.
+If you have accidentally taken an overdose of this medication, consult your doctor, pharmacist, or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount taken.
+The most frequent symptoms and signs of a nebivolol overdose are very slow heart rate (bradycardia), low blood pressure with possible fainting (hypotension), breathing difficulties like asthma (bronchospasm), and acute heart failure.

 You can take activated charcoal (available at your pharmacy) while waiting for the doctor to arrive.